 The easiest way to access a ChargePoint station is with a ChargePoint card.
 You simply hold your ChargePoint card over the smart card symbol below.
 The station checks that you are authorized to use the station.
 Once authorized, the holster unlocks so you can plug the connector into your car.
 You can also start a session using the ChargePoint mobile app or by calling the customer service number on the station.

 When you get back to your car, just tap your ChargePoint card on the smart card reader symbol on the station below.
 The message on the display will instruct you to unplug the connector from your car, and put it back in the holster.

 Each car connects to a charging station using a port on the charging station.
 If a station is listed as having two ports, it allows two cars to plug in.

 When you click on a charging station on your dashboard map, information about each port is listed in the pop-up window.

-You can cancel your ChargePoint account at any time.
-Just email your request to email@example.com with your account number, name, phone number, and the email address on your account.
+You can cancel your ChargePoint account at any time by visiting our support page.
+Please provide your account number, name, phone number, and the email address on your account.
 Any remaining account balance will be refunded to the credit card in your account.Back To Top ^